petergregg/Content/Blog/Articles/Deploy NGINX and Node Web App and API to Local Kubernetes Cluster with Helm and Kubectl.md

             rollme: {{ randAlphaNum 5 | quote }}
     ```

-15. Search for the `containers` definition and update the `containerPort`, and `livenessProbe port` to match the following.
+15. Search for the `containers` definition and update the `containerPort`, and `livenessProbe port` values to match the following.
 Also add the following `env` variable.

     ```
     containers: